 According to the National Institute on Drug Abuse, long-term cocaine abuse can cause some of those circuits to “burn out” and become significantly less effective.
 Cocaine causes a rush of dopamine, a brain chemical associated with pleasure, but over time, the body becomes tolerant to cocaine and requires more and more of the drug to achieve the same feelings of pleasure.

 With ongoing cocaine use, the brain becomes less sensitive to dopamine, and if a person stops using or does not use a high enough dose, he or she may experience negative mental health effects, such as depression.
-In addition, repeated cocaine abuse may lead to psychosis symptoms, such as experiencing hallucinations or extreme paranoia.
+In addition, repeated use can cause serious cocaine side effects and may lead to psychosis symptoms, such as experiencing hallucinations or extreme paranoia.

 Cocaine’s Physical Effects